khalid-hussain/shaheen/chap12.md

 of the Falcon.
 There were celebrations in the markets and streets.
-Some gathered in the mosques and prayed for Al-Zeghel's long life while some gathered at road intersections encircling poets and listened to their odes and tributes honoring the frontier warriors and tribal mujahideen.
+Some gathered in the mosques and prayed for Al-Zeghel's long life while some gathered at road intersections encircling poets and listened to their odes and tributes honoring the frontier warriors and tribal mujāhidīn.

 Shortly after Abu Abdullah entered the Al-Hamra palace, the news of his defeat spread in the entire city and the people started gathering outside the gate of